kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 ### V. Challenges and Opportunities:

    A potential drawback with AI tools is the decrease of in person socialization with peers.
 If I could quickly get an answer for a minor question, there is less motivation for me to reach out.
 I've only made one friend from the 7 Computer Sciences courses I've taken.
 The class we met was pre-ChatGPT; He and I would meet to discuss where we were stuck.
 In this class, when I encountered a problem, I could ask ChatGPT for ideas.
 That was a blessing and a curse.
 I realized this quite recently, when I asked ChatGPT what kind of a person does it think I am.
+It gave a perfectly reasonable answer, but the correct answer was: I need to get out more.

 ### VI.
 Comparative Analysis: